polyaxon/polyaxon/site/docs/resources/vision.md

 Today, Polyaxon gives you a simple interface to access data, train experiments, and manage models.

-What most people don't know is that our long-term vision is to create an enterprise grade platform that makes it faster, easier, and more efficient to develop machine learning and deep learning applications, in every [industry](/docs/resources/machine-learning-usecases/), in every organization, in every country, and not just the ones working at the half-dozen tech companies.
+What most people don't know is that our long-term vision is to create an enterprise-grade platform that makes it faster, easier, and more efficient to develop machine learning and deep learning applications, in every [industry](/docs/resources/machine-learning-usecases/), in every organization, in every country, and not just the ones working at the half-dozen tech companies.
 We believe that by using the power of machine learning, individuals and organizations will change the world.
 We want to help and simplify this technological transition, and we want to enable the innovations needed in [transportation, health care, energy, communication, space travel, etc.](/docs/resources/machine-learning-usecases/)